 Times have changed.

 With the proliferation of jarred and powdered roux products, as well as packaged gumbo mixes, the art of roux making is slowly dying off.
-Don’t get me wrong, some prepared roux products are very good, and I use them often.
-But, there is no substitute for a homemade roux, and I believe it is the obligation — no, responsibility — of roux makers to hand down this timeless artisan skill to their children.
+Don’t get me wrong, some prepared roux products are very good, and we’ve even jarred Rox’s Roux which you can buy in our online store.
+But, there is no substitute for the cultural ritual of making a homemade roux, and I believe it is the obligation — no, responsibility — of roux makers to hand down this timeless artisan skill to their children.
 I know my wife has.

 Rox can make a roux.

 As deep and dark as blackstrap molasses and just as rich.

 My wife Roxanne doesn’t cook every night nor does she profess to be a culinary artisan, but she is one of the best natural cooks I know.
 For Rox’s roux, she follows a strict set of guidelines handed down from generations of good Cajun cooks before her.
 She was born and raised in Jennings, and I sometimes tease her that her grandmother’s black iron pot and well-worn, wooden gumbo spoon were her dowry.
 Truth be told, to her they are significantly more valuable than anything money could buy.